-The strengthening of the European Defence Technological and Industrial Base is a priority for the Agency.
+The strengthening of the European Defence technological and Industrial Base is a priority for the Agency.
 It achieves this through a close dialogue with defence ministries and industry: full transparency is the key.
+The Agency has thus established Codes of Conduct for industry as well as a Code of Conduct on offsets.
 The Agency is also playing a central role in striving to strike a balance between the single market on the one hand, and the specificities of the defence sector on the other.